fleralle/drive-predict/README.md

 ## Description
 The study aims to predict distinct metrics and categories out of driving data.
 How good will it be to tell you if you are a good or bad driver based on your driving data ?
-Or may be, to tell the drivers to slow down during turns or increase their braking distance.
+Or may be, to tell the drivers to slow down during turns or to increase their braking distance.

-Such model might have multiple applications like insurance rating/pricing, driver rating system, on board warning system.
+Such model might have multiple applications like insurance rating/pricing, driver rating system, on board warning system, companies wanting to track their fleet drivers.
 Some companies (Uber, Lyft, Progressive) are already using their own private data to predict/build their models.

 As the study involves to get lots of data around driving car, it has been difficult to find out available datasets.
-The first goal of this project was to build the app that allows data collection in order to build the model.
-As I ran out of time I haven't been able to build it unfortunately.
+The first step of this project was from the very beginning to build the app that allows the data collection in order to build the model.
+As I ran out of time, I haven't been able to build it unfortunately.
 I hope I will do it in the near future.

 During this study, we will split our work into small feasible tasks.
 We will look at behaviours like braking, starts, turning.
-To do so, I have built a data utils lib under `models/data.py` containing event (such as braking, acceleration, turning) extraction functions and also functions that calculate metrics around those events.
+To do so, I have built a data utils lib under `models/data.py` containing events (such as braking, acceleration, turning) extraction functions and also functions that calculate metrics around those events.
 The rest of the code can be found under the `models` module where there is more functionalities.

 The main Jupyter notebook is available at `notebook.ipynb` [link](https://github.com/fleralle/drive-predict/blob/master/notebook.ipynb).
 It details every single steps taken during the project.